olliechick/amp-kiwisaver-helper/README.md

 The only way to get that information is to email them and ask for it, but that gets tiresome (although it is a good way to double-check).

-I created this Angular project that creates a CSV of just the contributions that count towards the $1,042.86.
+I created this Angular project that creates a CSV of only the contributions that count towards the $1,042.86.

 ## Instructions